-Here are some mulches to AVOID: Hay or straw, cut grass, peat moss, fine compost or worm casting.
+Here are some mulches to AVOID: Hay or straw, cut grass, peat moss, fine compost or worm casting, tree leaves, oak leaves, and pine needles.
 In cold winter areas like Montana, bales of straw are being placed around their plants, but not on top.
 No straw or hay should be placed directly on top of plants, and that is to keep wheat, oats or other grass seedlings being introduced into your sweetgrass patch.

-Mulches to TRY: Flat stones like flagstones, crushed rock, drain rock, big layer chicken grit, bark mulch, mesquite charcoal, a later of Perlite® or large chunky compost.
-How to make large chunky compost: sift you compost through a 1/4" mesh screen, and use the larger chunky material still on top of the screen.
+Mulches to TRY: Flat stones like flagstones, crushed rock, drain rock, big layer- chicken grit, bark mulch, mesquite charcoal, a layer of Perlite® or large chunky compost.
+How to make large chunky compost: sift you compost through a 1/2" mesh screen, and use the larger chunky material still on top of the screen.

 Surface mulch can be critically important is hot,